School-of-Solana/program-Brene16/PROJECT_DESCRIPTION.md

 ### How to Use the dApp
 1. The user connects their Solana wallet (Phantom) on the frontend.

 2. Click on initialize to initialize the counter.
-This creates a PDA counter tied to ypur wallet
+This creates a PDA counter tied to your wallet

 3. Click on the increment button